smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 |------------|-----------|----------|------------|-----------|
 | 1          | John      | Wilson   | Accounting | 100000.00 |

+Here are the results from the second `SELECT statement using the `CROSS APPLY`.

 | EmployeeID | FirstName | LastName | Department |  Salary   | IsMatch |
 |------------|-----------|----------|------------|-----------|---------|
 | 1          | John      | Wilson   | Accounting | 100000.00 |    1    |
 | 2          | Sarah     | Shultz   | Accounting |  90000.00 |    0    |

 --------------------------------------------------------------------------------------------------------
 ## Table Type 5